PurpurMC/PurpurDocs/mkdocs/Configuration.md

 * ##### always-drop-exp
     - **default**: false
     - **description**: Set to true if this mob should always drop experience
+* ##### feed-wither-roses
+    - **default**: 0
+    - **description**: Right-clicking a skeleton while holding a wither rose will convert the skeleton into a wither skeleton.
+With the value being how many wither roses you would need to convert the skeleton, and 0 meaning the feature is disabled.
 #### stray
 * ##### ridable
     - **default**: false